jake31may/intro-to-matlab/_episodes/05_functions.md

 toc: true
 adapted: true
 ---
+# Learning Objectives
+- Create and save simple functions
+- Understand the differences between inputs and outputs.

 # Functions
 We have used so far in-built MATLAB functions.
 In this episode, we will learn to code our own functions, allowing us to repeat code more readily, and make our code more readable.
 Functions are input-output machines, and with coding, they can be extremely flexible. and allow us to customise with a high degree of control.